nashville-software-school/bangazon-inc/orientation/05_LINQ.md

     public static void Main() {
         /*
-            We can use curly braces to create instances of objects and immediately inject them into the array.
+            We can use curly braces to create instances of objects and immediately inject them into the List.

-            Also, arrays in C# cannot be added to dynamically like in JavaScript.
-In the code below, I'm initializing it to hold 4 things and 4 things only.
         */
-        List<Product> shoppingCart = new List<Product>{
+        List<Product> shoppingCart = new List<Product>(){
             new Product("Bike", 109.99),
             new Product("Mittens", 6.49),
             new Product("Lollipop", 0.50),
             new Product("Pocket Watch", 584.00)
         };

+        /*
-        // IEnumerable is an interface, which we'll get to later,
-        // that we're using here to create a collection of Products
-        // that we can iterate over.
+            IEnumerable is an interface, which we'll get to later, that we're using here to create a collection of Products that we can iterate over.
+        */
         IEnumerable<Product> inexpensive = from product in shoppingCart where product.Price < 100.00
             orderby product.Price descending